kubewarden/docs/docs/tutorials/verifying-kubewarden.md

 You can then verify that the cert in the returned json contains the correct issuer, subject, and `github_workflow_repository` extensions.

+The chart attestations are pushed to the OCI registry as an artifact layer.
+See the [container images](#container-images) section on how to verify them.

 Kubewarden charts ship `imagelist.txt` and (`policylist.txt` when relevant) inside of the chart.
 Hence, if you already verified the chart, you can use those lists to verify the consumed container images and policies.